ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 }
 ~~~

-Then the CPU utilization and average watts will be overridden by these config values, skipping the calculation in the Compute Estimator.
+In this case, the CPU utilization and average watts will be overridden by these config values, skipping the calculation in the Compute Estimator.
 This seems a little surprising as it would be more natural to use these as fallback defaults, which would only be used if the CPU utilization was not specified on any given row.

 ### Start and End Times

 These are required fields but do not appear to have any meaningful use currently.
-As mentioned in the validation section, the format is not checked and appears to only retain the hours, minutes, and milliseconds in the output data.
+As mentioned in the validation section, the format is not checked and the fields appear to only retain the hours, minutes, and milliseconds in the output data.

 ## Integration with the web application

 At present the CLI tool is the only consumer of the on-premise reporting.
-While some of the Estimator classes are re-used, there is a lot of custom setup to use them, and on-premise specific coefficients used for computation.
-There is a [closed issue](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/issues/833) mentioning this but I don’t see any other indication that this is currently planned on the project backlog.
+While some of the Estimator classes are re-used, there is a lot of custom setup to use them and on-premise specific coefficients used for computation.
+There is a [closed issue](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/issues/833) mentioning this but I don’t see any other indication that any changes are planned on the project backlog.

 ## Usage Considerations